ONS-Innovation/github-copilot-usage-dashboard/README.md

 ### Megalinter

 In addition to Python and Markdown-specific linting, this project uses Megalinter to catch all other types of linting errors across the project.

+Megalinter runs in a docker image, so docker must be running before attempting to lint.

 To lint with Megalinter, run: